SubhMSFT/CosmosDBLoadTestCode/README.md

                 }
         }

-                // Initially, we were firing all fluxes at about the same time and collecting results (Java Scatter-Gather pattern)
+                // Initially, we were firing all fluxes at about the same time and
+                // collecting results (Java Scatter-Gather pattern)
                 // As used in our actual load test by app-team
-                // Flux.merge(fluxes).collectList().block();
+                // Flux.merge(fluxes).collectList().block();         -----> ORIGINALL TESTED BY APP IN POC
+                Flux.merge(fluxes).collectList();

+                // Challenge is to handle backpressure.
+                // Solution is to handle the same using Mono manually using code.

                 // We changed to:
                 // Flux#merge merges data from Pub sequences contained in an Iterable into an interleaved merged sequence.